evmts/tevm-monorepo/extensions/ethers/README.md

 ```

 **Description**
 An options object type used by `createEthersContract` function.
-It can either provide a `chainId` if EVMts config has addresses for contracts configured for that chain or provide the `address` prop to specify the address directly.
+It can either provide a `chainId` if Tevm config has addresses for contracts configured for that chain or provide the `address` prop to specify the address directly.
 Both options require a `runner` property which is an Ethers.js provider or signer.

 **Params**
 - `chainId` or `address`: You should provide either the chainId or the address of the contract.
-If you use the `chainId` option, EVMts should have the addresses for contracts configured for that chain.
+If you use the `chainId` option, Tevm should have the addresses for contracts configured for that chain.
 If you use the `address` option, specify the address directly.
 - `runner`: This is an Ethers.js provider or signer.

 **Example**